Tomislavgrad: Independent State of Croatia

 After the collapse of the Kingdom of Yugoslavia and the establishment of the German-Italian puppet the Independent State of Croatia (NDH) on 10 April 1941.
 The NDH was separated by the demarcation line, one zone controlled by the Italians and the other by the Germans.
 Tomislavgrad fell under the Italian demarcation zone.

 The NDH was administratively divided into 22 grand counties.
 The Kotar of Tomislavgrad was part of the Grand County of Pliva-Rama.
 The Kotar of Tomislavgrad was further subdivided into several municipalities, including the urban centre – the Municipality of Tomislavgrad.

 Šime Bančić from Split became the first district president.
 However, due to his opposition to the Ustaše government, he was quickly moved to Livno.
 Bančić was succeeded by Tomo Maleš from Sinj, who continued the policy of his predecessor.
 He was soon recalled to Zagreb and then sent to Sarajevo, where he was arrested and killed.
 In the summer of 1941, Tomislavgrad gained the third district president – Tripalo.

-Alongside the civil authorities, the Ustaše established their own authority.
+Alongside the civil authorities, the Ustaše established their authority.
 The head of the Ustaše for the District of Tomislavgrad was logornik Jozo Brstilo, while the Ustaše organisation on the municipality level was headed by tabornik Bajro Tanović, originally from Gacko.
 The head of the police in Tomislavgrad was Josip Antić from Ključ.
 The Italian occupation government disallowed their presence in Tomislavgrad, until the signing of the Treaty of Rome on 18 May 1941, when they were allowed to take control over Tomislavgrad.

 Immediately after the establishment of the NDH, the Ustaše in Tomislavgrad, led by Brstilo and Tanović, organised the persecution of local Serbs.
 The Communist Party of Yugoslavia's (KPJ) local committee in Livno was in charge of the District of Tomislavgrad, and organised the first Partisan units.
 Fearing of the spread of the rebellion, the Italians once again occupied Tomislavgrad in September 1941 and took control of the political and military affairs until June 1942.
 While the NDH civil authorities remained active, the Ustaše organisation was expelled from Tomislavgrad.

+When the German and Italian Zones of Influence were revised on 24 June 1942, Tomislavgrad fell in Zone II, administered civilly by Croatia but militarily by Italy.

 During the second Italian occupation, the communists managed to expand the number of partisans and their activities.
 The KPJ Livno was part of the Communist Party of Croatia's branch for the region of Dalmatia.
 Thus, the Partisans of Tomislavgrad were directly subordinated to the communist leadership from Croatia.
 The territory of the Kotar of Tomislavgrad was part of the Fourth Operational Zone of Croatia.

-Socialist Yugoslavia

-After the war, the Srez of Duvno became a part of the newly-established Federal Bosnia and Herzegovina and in 1945 became a part of the Okrug of Travnik.
-The seat of the srez was in the town Duvno, and it included these local communities: